GrantPettis/ByteCode-Machine/README.txt

 The benchmark file contains more complicated tests.
 The rest are mainly individual unit tests

 If you wish to test it.
 You may compile the code and use the command prompt to test.
+For a windows machine this is the path to use to test a file C:\Users\grant\source\repos\ByteCode Machine\x64\Debug>"ByteCode Machine.exe" "..\..\ByteCode Machine\assignment\associativity.lox"